Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 <h2>Features</h2>
-<p>In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.</p>

-<h3>Existing Features-page by page</h3>
+<h3>Existing Features</h3>
-<h4>HTML page:</h4>
-Created the usual HTML page, titled 'Index.html' Inserted the necessary links to connect it with the CSS and Javascript pages Link for CSS: '<link rel="stylesheet" href="assets/css/style.css">'  Location: Contained within the <head> on the HTML page Link for Javascript: 'assets/js/script.js'  Location: Contained within the <body> on the HTML page Link for favicons:
-Link for google font:
-Link for animate:
-Link for loader:

-<em>CSS:</em>
 The focus here was having simple, legible design that was also fun in color scheme and responsive.
 Clearly divided the different sections using comments.
-Rules are clearly distinguished at the bottom of the page.

-<em>Javascript:</em>
-The focus of this project.
-Interactive, spontaneous, well-thought through.
-Functions:
-Image changing based on the button choice: The player-image and computer-image, in the PP2 scope video on the CI LMS version of game, change based on selection of button (e.g. whether rock, paper, scissors, lizard or spock was selected).
+-Image changing based on the button choice: The player-image and computer-image, in the PP2 scope video on the CI LMS version of game, change based on selection of button (e.g. whether rock, paper, scissors, lizard or spock was selected).
 I appreciated this function and applied it to my project also.
  The basic premise being that for each of the two images in the 'score_area'(one for the player score section and one for the computer/lizard score section), the image will update based on what playerChoice and computerChoices were made.
 To do this, using the src filepath to the assets folder and template literals, each of the five images (rock, paper, scissors, lizard, spock) needed to be saved to the images folder with the name in a certain format (rock.png., scissors.png etc.) and the code written in template literal placeholder format that will target specific images based on button choice so that the selection of a certain choice prompts the relevant image to appear as opposed to any of the others.
 'Src...used for this.'.
 The user image is 'player-image' and the Lizard image is 'computer-image'

-Buttons- design is based on the 'Love Math' walkthrough game project.
+-Buttons- design is based on the 'Love Math' walkthrough game project.
 Added an eventListener that activates the user choice once clicked on by user and triggers the other functions (prompts text to change, prompts computer to randomly generate their choice, prompts compare function, prompts score board etc.)
-Score board- Compare function used, winner chosen based on code written to suit the rules of the game.
+-Tailored messages prompted by game-using if else code -Score board- Compare function used, winner chosen based on code written to suit the rules of the game.
 This is done using a long 'if else' formula.
 Score updates in increments of one based on winner chosen.
 Prompted responses
-Best-of-three feature: Once player/Lizard reaches a score of three, the game is over and a winner is selected.
+-Best-of-three feature: Once player/Lizard reaches a score of three, the game is over and a winner is selected.
 This autamtically resets the scorebaord.
+-Reset button-starts game again

 <h3>Features left to implement</h3>